patzeia/github-actions/get-gke-credentials/README.md

 - `project_id`: (Optional) Project id where the cluster is deployed.
 If provided, this will override the project configured by gcloud.

-- `use_auth_provider`: (Optional) Flag to use short lived token or GCP auth plugin in kubectl.
-Defaults to using false and uses the short lived token.
+- `use_auth_provider`: (Optional) Flag to use GCP auth plugin in kubectl instead of a short lived token.
+Defaults to false.

 - `use_internal_ip`: (Optional) Flag to use the internal IP address of the cluster endpoint with private clusters.
 Defaults to false.